pean/wash/readme.md

 # Wash Tiny URL Shortener
-Wash is tiny url shortener class that will store a url and return a tiny url from a JSON REST API request.
+Wash is tiny url shortener composer package that will store a url and return a tiny url from a JSON REST API request.

 It is build to work from the index file and will identify a tiny url and redirect or else continue with your regular website.
 Some .htaccess magic might be required though.